paulsinclair51/briteTest/README.md

 A typical test executable includes:

-- A test orchestrator (`main`) function that opens the report, invokes test group functions, writes category results, and closes the report.
+- An orchestrator (`main`) function that opens the report, invokes test group functions, writes category results, and closes the report.
 - Multiple test group functions that execute the tests.
 - The LiteTest API and framework files (`litetest.h`, `litetest.c`).